 Explore Encinitas' Wilder Side!

 The City of Encinitas and its residents value the importance of nature and open space.
 Encinitas boasts abundant opportunities to get outdoors and enjoy a hike or some quiet time in nature.
-The Parks and Recreation Department is responsible for 86.63 acres of open space and 40.5 miles of trails.
+The Parks, Recreation and Cultural Arts Department is responsible for 85 acres of open space and 40 miles of trails.
 The City's Recreational Trails Master Plan includes plans to develop an additional 40 miles of trails and pedestrian connections throughout the City.

 City trails provide pedestrian, bicycle and/or equestrian access to undeveloped open spaces such as Indian Head Canyon and Manchester Preserve.
 The Olivenhain community enjoys an extensive network of trails relative to other parts of the City.
 The Encinitas Ranch Specific Plan area has a great trail system as well.
 The San Elijo Lagoon Ecological Reserve includes approximately five miles of trails managed by the County of San Diego, which serve City residents and visitors.